washer83/osrsreboxed-db/README.md

     - `update`: A collection of scripts for automating the data collection and database regeneration.
     - `wiki`: A collection of scripts for automating data extraction from the OSRS Wiki using the MediaWiki API.
 - `test`: A collection of PyTest tests.

-### Item, Monster and Prayer Database Schemas

-Technically, the `osrsbox-db` is not really a database - more specifically it should be called a data set.
-Anyway... the contents in the item/monster/prayer database need to adhere to a specified structure, as well as specified data types for each property.
-This is achieved (documented and tested) using the [Cerberus project](https://docs.python-cerberus.org/en/stable/).
-The Cerberus schema is useful to determine the properties that are available for each entity, and the types and requirements for each property, including:

-- `type`: Specifies the data type (e.g., boolean, integer, string)
-- `required`: If the property must be populated (true or false)
-- `nullable`: If the property can be set to `null` or `None`

-The Cerberus schemas are provided in a dedicated repository called [`osrsbox/schemas`](https://github.com/osrsbox/schemas), and implorted into this project as a submodule - this is because the schemas are used in other repositories and central management is required.
-The schemas are loaded into the `data/schemas` folder and includes:

-1. [`schema-items.json`](https://github.com/osrsbox/schemas/blob/master/schema-items.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.
-1. [`schema-monsters.json`](https://github.com/osrsbox/schemas/blob/master/schema-monsters.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.
-1. [`schema-prayers.json`](https://github.com/osrsbox/schemas/blob/master/schema-prayers.json): This file defines the prayer schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.

-All Cerberus schema files are authored using Cerberus version 1.3.2.
-This project uses the [`Cerberus` PyPi package](https://pypi.org/project/Cerberus/).

 ## The Item Database